Climate Change Glossary

 Cap and Trade

 Cap and trade is a policy tool for controlling large amounts of emissions from a group of sources.
 A cap and trade program first sets a cap, or maximum limit, on emissions.
 Sources covered by the program then receive authorizations to emit in the form of emissions allowances, with the total amount of allowances limited by the cap.
-Each source can design its own compliance strategy to meet the overall reduction requirement, including the sale or purchase of allowances, installation of pollution controls, and implementation of efficiency measures, among other options dictated by the program.
+Each source can design its own compliance strategy to meet the overall reduction requirement, including the sale or purchase of allowances which can constitute a trade, installation of pollution controls, and implementation of efficiency measures, among other options dictated by the program.

 Reference: U.S. EPA